 Evolving rubric (RLER) Continuous Resistant to reward hacking

-Process reward model (PRM) Per-step continuous Long-horizon credit assignment
+Process reward model (PRM) Per-N-step continuous Long-horizon credit assignment

 Pairwise comparison Relative rank Relative quality matters more than absolute